TrademarkTrademark

 • You need SSO and drift detection on a mid-size budget.
 On Spacelift, drift detection starts at Starter+ and SAML SSO is Enterprise-tier; on Scalr both are on the free tier.
 (Audit logs are an enterprise-tier feature on both platforms.)

 • You want the Terraform Cloud workflow without Terraform Cloud.
-Only a remote operations backend preserves the plain CLI experience — that's Scalr, and the migration tooling automates workspace, variable, and state transfer.
+Only a remote operations backend preserves the plain CLI experience.
+That's Scalr, and the migration tooling automates workspace, variable, and state transfer.
 Teams with 500+ workspaces have migrated in under a week.

 • You have one team and no budget.
 Run Atlantis, with eyes open about the FTE cost and the governance gaps you'll hit at scale.